 Governed

-Add data boundaries, launch gates, evidence, rollback, escalation, ownership, and operations around the workflow.
+Add data boundaries, launch readiness, records, rollback, escalation, ownership, and operations around the process.

 Composable